Update: Mini Meals Recalled From Meijer Supermarkets for Listeria Contamination

 Jan.
 2, 2020 - The recall affects 5 lb. packages of Meijer frozen diced eggs (UPC 79379900993), which were sold between Oct.
 25, 2019, and Dec.
 23, 2019, according to the U.S. Food & Drug Administration (FDA).
 Meijer used the hard-boiled egg ingredients in its supermarket salad bars, FDA said.

-Almark Foods, Inc., a Gainesville, Georgia, firm, issued the original recall associated with a listeria outbreak which has sickened at least 7 people in 5 states, including 1 person in Texas who died, on Dec.
+Almark Foods, Inc., a Gainesville, Georgia, firm, issued the original recall associated with a listeria outbreak that has sickened at least 7 people in 5 states, including 1 person in Texas who died, on Dec.
 20. The company has since expanded the recall twice to include dozens of other companies and products, including Meijer hard-boiled eggs.
 Click on the link to view a complete list of products affected by the egg recall .

 Consumers who purchased any hard-boiled eggs or egg products affected by the recall should throw them away or return them to the point of purchase for a refund.
-If you or a loved one are experiencing any symptoms of listeria -- fever, muscle aches, nausea or diarrhea -- you should contact a doctor immediately.
+If you or a loved one are experiencing any symptoms of listeria -- fever, muscle aches, nausea, or diarrhea -- you should contact a doctor immediately.

 Do I Have a Meijer Egg Recall Lawsuit?